RStolzlechner/stolz-learn/documentation/specifications/archive-course/course-archive.md

 ![Home](../../mockups/home.png)
 - A success message appears for 5 Seconds on the right bottom of the screen
     - `Course {name} has been successfully archived`
+- The archived course is not visible in the home screen any longer